logo

 Advertisement

-Cyanosis Complication
+Cyanosis complication

 Cyanosis is the bluish coloration of the fingers, lips, feet and skin.
 A lack of oxygenated blood to or from the heart causes it, and immediate medical intervention is required.
 In addition to wheezing, individuals with cyanosis may experience crepitation, a distinctive crackling or clicking sound when inhaling, and may lose consciousness.